 Air pollution representation in space

 Spatial interpolation methods (Kriging, inverse distance weighting (IDW), spline) may help overcome sparse representation of concentration and can be used to produce pollution dense maps of certain locations and times [16].
 Land Use Regression (LUR) models can link environmental variables (e.g., road type, traffic volume, topography, land cover) with measurements in monitoring locations and then use these variables as model predictors at unmonitored locations, and possibly as predictors in time as well [17].
 Nevertheless, atmospheric transport and dispersion (ATD) models are the only models that can quantify the deterministic relationships between sources’ emissions and concentrations in space and in time.
-[18]ATD models can forecast the spread of the pollutants, when available results from monitoring data are used for calibration and evaluation of model performance.
+ATD modeling refers to the mathematical description of pollutant transport in the atmosphere.
+The term dispersion is comprised of diffusion (due to turbulent eddy motion) and advection (due to wind) that occurs within the air near the Earth’s surface [18].
+ATD models can forecast the spread of the pollutants, when available results from monitoring data are used for calibration and evaluation of model performance.
 Oftentimes, these models serve as a useful tool for regulatory authorities to assess baseline ambient concentrations, analyze the relative importance of various emission sources, or test emission reduction strategies [19].

 Source term estimation

 For an accurate forecast, several variables are needed as input to ATD models, including, among others: meteorological data, the quantities of the pollutants emitted and the emissions’ locations.
-While meteorological data of reasonable resolution (of a few square kilometers and 15-30 minutes) are usually available from local weather stations or weather models, the quantity, time or even location of pollutants’ releases are frequently unknownan inventory of pollutants released to the environment[20]–[22]As a consequence, sensor measurements are often being used to determine source parameters in an inverse modelling problem of source-term estimation (STE) [23].
+While meteorological data of reasonable resolution (of a few square kilometers and 15-30 minutes) are usually available from local weather stations or weather models, the quantity, time or even location of pollutants’ releases are frequently unknown.
+Pollutant release and transfer register (PRTR), an inventory of pollutants released to the environment, requires reporting of emissions from various industrial sectors to the regulator, on a yearly basis.
+However, their reliability is often questionable, not necessarily because of any bias, but due to inherent difficulties in the application of measurement techniques [20]–[22].

+As a consequence, sensor measurements are often being used to determine source parameters in an inverse modelling problem of source-term estimation (STE) [23].
 In these methods, source parameters serve as input to an ATD model and are modified until the difference between the calculated and observed measurements is minimal.
 Usually, an optimization technique is applied in order to search the solution space and reach an accurate evaluation.
-The estimation of source parameters can also serve as an objective of its own the case of a chemical attack or an industrial leak, locating the position and the leak rate of the cause is the primarily step before taking any action.
+The estimation of source parameters can also serve as an objective of its own, rather than generating high resolution concentration maps; in the case of a chemical attack or an industrial leak, locating the position and the leak rate of the cause is the primarily step before taking any action.

 Sensor network deployment